Two Lebanese soldiers die amid continuing shelling of Nahr al-Bared refugee camp.

 The women and children have been inside the battered camp since May 20, when the fighting between the army and Fatah al-Islam erupted.

-The army said after negotiations began on Monday that it would allow the families safe passage from the seafront camp but the delegation of clerics lost contact with the fighters.
+After negotiations began on Monday, the army said it would allow the families safe passage from the seafront camp but the delegation of clerics lost contact with the fighters.

-At least 200 people, including 142 soldiers, have been killed in the deadliest internal unrest in Lebanon since the 1975-1990 civil war.
+At least 200 people, including 142 soldiers, have been killed in the standoff, the deadliest internal unrest in Lebanon since the 1975-1990 civil war.